Pumpapa/minimalmagic/content/TRS/MinimalMagic.md

 * Performance:
 Tram is intended to test specifications and make prototypes.
 As such, a practical performance is required but if great speed is important, Tram may not be the ideal platform.
 * Expressive Power:
 As this text illustrates, term rewriting systems are both austere and expressive: the underlying framework offers few features, but the language is highly extendable.
 While most languages support extension through class and function definition, term rewriting systems force one to think through the most appropriate control and data structure for a given problem.
 This trait is shared with other functional and logic languages.
-Worth mentioning are **Lisp macro's**, which allow the definition of situation-specific language constructs, thereby turning Lisp into a **domain specific language**;
+Worth mentioning are **Lisp macros**, which allow the definition of situation-specific language constructs, thereby turning Lisp into a **domain specific language**;
 * Programming model:
-Tram's programming model is part of it's strength: terms and their equality may take some getting used to, but after that there is no room for unclarity!
+Tram's programming model is part of its strength: terms and their equality may take some getting used to, but after that there is no room for unclarity!

 There is an apparent contradiction between high expressive power and the simplicity of the programming model.
 Expressive power requires the existence of powerful primitives, but the more primitives, or the more those primitives require deep understanding, the more complex the model becomes.